htmldbjs/htmldbjs/README.md

 ### Response Format

-HTMLDB uses an inner HTML form element to post data to the server with the following structure:
+HTMLDB uses an inner HTML form element to post data to the server with the following format:

 ```
 htmldb_action0:	inserted